Address

 People generally change with difficulty and anxiety, usually under duress or threat, and only sometimes for gain.
 Usually, people change to avoid immediate pain, and they backslide if discomfort can be deferred or if gain is too far in the future (even “next month”).
 They always need help and support, for a long time, because change is hard (mental) work.

-Change Management is young and evolving.
+Change Management in organizations is young and evolving.
 New ways replace the old: sometimes cycling in and out of fashion.
 What we keep seeing are variations of change management sins that happen with or without communication, training, sponsorship, standard procedures and tools, and so forth.
 A few such sins:

 Change management is nothing if not effectively overcoming resistance to change.
 Whether individual or political (i.e., turf-based), potential or actual, and especially metastasizing resistance, action to remove these impediments to success must be the focus of change management and change leaders.
 Otherwise change management’s value is merely orchestrating (training and communication) experts and encouraging project leaders to do their jobs.
 That’s little more than good project management.

 Does executing prescribed procedures and completing checklists achieve this goal?
 Let’s put it this way: It can’t hurt, and it just might help.
+But it won’t be enough to succeed

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt.